 According to the Oral Health Foundation, there are two types of mouthwash:

-- Treatment mouthwash includes active ingredients meant to kill bacteria and help treat gingivitis.
+- Treatment mouthwash includes active ingredients meant to kill bacteria and help treat gum disease.
 Some also contain fluoride to help against cavities and reduce tooth decay by strengthening enamel.

 - Cosmetic mouthwash is basically only meant to freshen your breath but doesn't contain anything that will contribute to better dental health.